dwrolvink/HelloWorld/README.md

 I'll try to show you around in this Github account.

 ## Dwrolvink.com
 [Visit my website](http://www.dwrolvink.com).
-I made it so it translates .md files using a [Markdev](https://github.com/markserv/markserv) service.
+I made it so it translates .md files using a [Markdev](https://github.com/markserv/markserv) service, so I can easily copypaste finished writedowns from here over to there.
+(Never mind the ease of writing in markdown!).
 See here how I made that work: [Building my Website](http://www.dwrolvink.com/?view=coding/website/building_this_website).
 (The live code for my website [can be found here](https://github.com/dwrolvink/dwrolvink.github.io).

 > My website is something I'll aim to keep around forever, even if I someday migrate away from Github.
 So if you never want to lose contact with me, that address is something to write down!